 Breast Lift - Mastoplexy

-procedure to lift and reshape sagging breasts.
+Breast lift, technically called a "mastopexy", is a surgical procedure to lift and reshape sagging breasts.

-Over the years, factors such as pregnancy, nursing,
+Factors such as pregnancy, nursing,

-firmness and begin to sag.
+to sag.

 A breast lift can create a more youthful appearance